Frequently Asked Questions and Answers

 How do I check dynamic sites like PHP and ASP sites?

-CSE HTML Validator is not designed to check raw/unprocessed ASP and PHP files (though it may still be useful in some cases, depending upon the structure of the document).
-We recommend that instead of checking the raw documents, that the output of the dynamic pages be checked instead.
-CSE HTML Validator Std/Pro is great for checking the HTML/XHTML output of dynamic scripts!
-Simply use the integrated web browser to browse your site's dynamic pages while at the same time displaying and checking the HTML output.
+To check the output of dynamic scripts, simply use the integrated web browser to browse your site's dynamic pages while at the same time displaying and checking the output.
 If any problems are found, then you can correct the script and then reload the page.
-HTML Validator can then automatically recheck the HTML/XHTML output.
-There's also a Firefox extension that lets you check HTML source from within Firefox.
+HTML Validator can then automatically recheck the document.

 How do I check frames?

-Validate the document containing the "frameset" tag and then go to the Links tab in the Results Window.
+Validate the document containing the <frameset> tag and then go to the Links tab in the Results Window.
 Right-click to bring up the context menu on the link containing the HTML source of the frame you want to check and choose Open Link in Editor (or you may want to choose Open Link in Browser).

 Configuring the Validator

-How do I validate to only HTML 3.2 or HTML 4.01?
+How do I validate more strictly to the standards?

 How do I configure HTML Validator to validate a new tag?